Mimi's Organic Eats » Recipes » Cookies

 - 21 grams blackstrap molasses

-- 1 to 2 teaspoons milk
+- 1 to 2 teaspoons heavy whipping cream (or milk)

 - ½ teaspoon ground cinnamon